dcschreck/-dcschreck-.github.io/_portfolio/blocflix.md

 ---
 layout: post
-title: BlocFlix
+title: ChattyApp
-thumbnail-path: "img/blocflix.png"
+thumbnail-path: "img/chatty-app.png"
-short-description: BlocFlix is a Netflix replica for finding the best movies and watching them online.
+short-description: Chat with friends via this web app by signing in with your Gmail.
+Built with JavaScript (React) and Firebase.

 ---